Arab Australians: Overview

 Arab Australians generally share a common cultural heritage, which originates in the Arabic-speaking countries of the Middle East and North Africa (MENA).

-According to the AHRC, most Egyptian (69%), Lebanese (61%) Palestinians (60%) and Syrian (46%) emigrants to Australia settled before 1986.
+According to the AHRC, most Egyptian (69%), Lebanese (61%) and Palestinian (60%) emigrants to Australia settled before 1986.
 Other MENA populations mainly arrived later during the 1990s, such as Iraqis and Sudanese.

 Although the countries of origin of Arab Australians are all primarily Islamic (>70%), emigrants to Australia from these states belonged to various religious orders not proportional to their home countries' religious demographics.
 Most Egypt-born and Lebanon-born Australians were Christian Copts (84%) and Maronites (55%), respectively.
 The majority of Arab Australians are overwhelmingly Lebanese, and collectively, Christian Arab Australians (including Lebanese Christian Australians together with other Christian Arab Australians) comprise a majority of Arab Australians.
 The proportion of Muslims was highest among immigrants from Jordan (40% of Jordanian Australians are Muslim), followed by Syria (34% of Syrian Australians are Muslim) and Iraq (31% of Iraqi Australians are Muslim).

 Arab Australians are mainly concentrated in Victoria and New South Wales.
 Smaller groups also reside in Queensland, Western Australia and South Australia, with fewer in Tasmania, the Australian Capital Territory and the Northern Territory.